-The salient features of AOS that have gained broad consensus for differential diagnosis (Ballard, Tourville, & Robin, 2014; Duffy, 2013; McNeil et al., 2009) include
+The salient features of apraxia of speech (AOS) that have gained broad consensus for differential diagnosis (Allison et al., 2020; Ballard et al., 2014; Duffy, 2013; McNeil et al., 2009) include

 Rate and Prosody

 The following roles are appropriate for SLPs when treating persons with AOS:

-During screening, SLPs also look for signs of co-morbid language, cognitive-communication, and swallowing deficits associated with the neurological insult.
+During screening, SLPs also look for signs of comorbid language, cognitive-communication, and swallowing deficits associated with the neurological insult.

 It is best practice to complete a hearing screening to rule out hearing loss that might affect testing.
 If the individual wears hearing aids, the devices need to be inspected to ensure that they are in working order, and they need to be worn during screening.

 Results of screening procedures are interpreted within the context of the individual’s cognitive–linguistic and sensory deficits.
 Screenings are ideally conducted in the language(s) used by the person, with sensitivity to cultural and linguistic diversity.

 A comprehensive assessment is conducted for individuals suspected of having AOS and uses both standardized and nonstandardized measures (see assessment tools, techniques, and data sources).